dancodermachine/Super-Bowl-Data-Exploration/README.md

 * What is the combined points distribution?
 * What is the points difference distribution?

+Images were created using the following Python Libraries: Matplotlib & Seaborn.
-The findings were presented in a PowerPoint presentation.
+The findings were presented in a PDF Documents.

 ## Software Used